mrakgr/The-Spiral-Language/readme.md

 Abstraction by heap allocation is a dead end.
 It works moderately well on the current generation of computers where CPU is still the dominant driver of computation.

 It cannot work for devices like GPUs and the rest coming down the line.
-Many of the most important computational devices of the future won't support heap allocation so an alternative is needed to draw out their full power.
+Many of the most important computational devices of the future won't support heap allocation, so an alternative is needed to draw out their full power.
 It is of absolute importance that a language for that task have excellent control over inlining.
 Inlining, therefore, must come as a guarantee in the language and be a part of the type system.

 Inlining is a trade-off that expresses the exchange of memory for computation.
 It should be the default instead of heap allocating.